Margaret Dauler Wilson (1939-1998) was a member of the Philosophy Department at Princeton University 1970-1998.

 Active in professional organizations, Wilson served as vice-president of the Eastern Division of the American Philosophical Association for 1993-94 and for 1994-95.
 She also served on a number of A.P.A. committees, including the Subcommittee on the Status of Women in the Profession.
 President of the Leibniz Society of North America from 1985-90, she was a member of numerous other associations, such as the Hobbes Society, the Hume Society, the North American Spinoza Society and the British Society for the History of Philosophy.
 Wilson served as a juror for the Arts and Humanities for the 1997 Heinz Foundation awards.

 Wilson had significant commitments to a number of environmental, population and animal welfare issues.
 She served on the Franklin Township [N.J.]
 Planning Board from 1988 to 1992, and on the Environmental Commission from 1988 to 1995.
 She combined her love of conservation and wildlife preservation with travel to various parts of the world to visit environmentally sensitive areas.
 An avid mystery fan, Wilson also found time to read approximately 300 mystery and detective novels a year.
-In 2016, the Department of Philosophy at Princeton University began a series of lectures in her name.
+In 2016, the Department of Philosophy at Princeton University began a series of occasional lectures in her name.